-Guides
+Planning Guides

-A planning engineering guide that outlines a screening methodology and identifies best practices to evaluate energy storage technologies and associated applications would benefit New York utilities.
+A planning engineering guide that outlines a screening methodology and identifies best practices to evaluate application of advanced technologies energy storage technologies and associated applications could address grid needs identified by utility planners.

 Modeling & Analysis Tools

 To design and evaluate transmission and distribution solutions that incorporate the capability of various technologies, appropriate analytical methods and tools for optimization and simulation analysis are needed.
 Congestion analysis of production cost studies performed by NYISO and NYPA can inform this resource.